openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_YOLACT.md

 **Step 4**.
 Embed input preprocessing into the IR:

-In order to get performance gain by offloading to OpenVINO application of mean/scale values and RGB->BGR conversion, use the following options of Model Optimizer:
+To get performance gain by offloading to the OpenVINO application of mean/scale values and RGB->BGR conversion, use the following options of the Model Optimizer (MO):

-* If backbone of the model is Resnet50-FPN or Resnet101-FPN use the following MO command line:
+* If the backbone of the model is Resnet50-FPN or Resnet101-FPN, use the following MO command line:

 ```sh
 python path/to/model_optimizer/mo.py \